Are Life Insurance Premiums Tax Deductible? Business & Personal

 A Section 162 executive bonus plan allows a business to pay life insurance premiums as a taxable bonus to a key employee.
 The employee owns the policy, and the company is not the beneficiary.
 In this structure:

-• The business deducts the premium as compensation expense
+• The business deducts the premium as reasonable compensation expense in the year paid

-• The employee pays income tax on the bonus amount
+• The employee pays income tax (plus FICA) on the bonus amount as ordinary W-2 income

 • The employee owns the policy and names their own beneficiaries

-This creates a win-win: the business gets the deduction, and the employee receives a valuable benefit.
+In a "double bonus" design, the employer also pays an extra gross-up bonus to cover the employee's tax liability, leaving the executive whole.
+This creates a win-win: the business gets the deduction, and the employee receives a valuable benefit with no out-of-pocket tax cost.

 Ohio Life Insurance - Save up to 70% Off